sweattep/modern_quotes/README.md

 >if you type for three hours straight, you'll be done

->i never let it get to me because i knew that is how he wanted me to react
+>i never let it get to me because i knew that is how he wanted me to react. i just laughed it off inside and prayed

 >teaching mathematics and English grammar was the most satisfying job I have ever held.